coq/coq/doc/sphinx/language/core/coinductive.rst

 The above example can be rewritten in the following way.

-.. coqtop:: none
+.. rocqtop:: none

    Reset Stream.

-.. coqtop:: all
+.. rocqtop:: all

    Set Primitive Projections.
    CoInductive Stream : Set := Seq { hd : nat; tl : Stream }.